openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 ## 3.11 Automatic Parameter Optimization

-A-Tune provides the automatic search capability for optimal configurations, eliminating the need for repeated manual parameter adjustment and performance evaluation.
+A-Tune provides the automatic search capability with the optimal configuration, saving the trouble of manually configuring parameters and performance evaluation.
 This greatly improves the search efficiency of optimal configurations.

 ### 3.11.1 Tuning